-For open-beam equipment, radiation-producing devices must be provided with a readily discernible and active indication of the following, as applicable:
+Open-beam radiation-producing devices must have a conspicuous and active indication of the following, as applicable:

-- (1) X-ray tube "on-off" status located near the radiation source housing.
-The warning lights required under § 227a.11(b) (relating to warning devices), can meet this requirement if the warning lights are readily discernible and viewable by anyone near the primary beam. - (2) Shutter "open-closed" status located at the control panel and near each beam port on the radiation source housing, if the primary beam is controlled with a shutter.
-The shutter status device must be clearly labeled as to the meaning of the status device (in other words, whether the shutter is open or closed).
-The status light at the control panel can meet the requirement for the status light at the beam port if the status light at the control panel is readily discernible and viewable by anyone near the primary beam.
+(1) X-ray tube "on-off" status indicator located near the radiation source housing.
+The warning lights required under § 227a.11(b) (relating to warning devices), meet this requirement if the warning lights are conspicuous and viewable by anyone near the primary beam.

+(2) Shutter "open-closed" status indicator located at the control panel and near each beam port on the radiation source housing, if the primary beam is controlled with a shutter.
+The shutter status device must be clearly labeled to indicate whether the shutter is open or closed.
+The status light at the control panel meets the requirement for the status light at the beam port if the status light at the control panel is conspicuous and viewable by anyone near the primary beam.